 Your room is relatively big, with large bed (brand new, very comfy mattress!), storage space (chest of drawers, cupboard), sofa, small table and chairs or, if you require it, a larger table for working.
 THE BED IS A QUEEN-SIZED DOUBLE: ONE EXTRA FOLD-OUT BED CAN BE ADDED, SHOULD YOU BE A PARTY OF THREE, or have a child with you.
 (But it is USUALLY a DOUBLE room.)
-FREE INTERNET ACCESS IS NOW AVAILABLE; works via a phone jack usually, but can be set up for wifi, if necessary.
+WIFI NOW INCLUDED.

 Your bedroom is right next to the kitchen.

 The room is ideal as a workspace for artist, writer or professional person seeking a safe space to recuperate from modern life; it's a creative haven, where you are surrounded by beauty, colour, meaning and history.

 I have a happy, functional kitchen and bathroom facilities (wet room style shower).